SovereignCloudStack/central-api/README.md

   users who may opt to use more powerful provider-specific API's, instead.

-In sum: Going this route would be technically the best thing to do, yet does not seam feasible given tough trade-offs and limited resources.
+In sum: Going this route would be technically the best thing to do, yet does not seem feasible given tough trade-offs and limited resources.
 If the opportunity arises to partner with some other organization with a lot of staff and resources, this option may be reevaluated, though.